CrystalVapor/UE5-PatternedRecoilPlugin/README.md

 ## Usage

 1. Add `CRRecoilComponent` to your Actor (Pawn, Weapon, etc.)
-2. Implement `ICRRecoilInterface` on the same Actor, overriding:
-   - `GetRecoilComponent` return the `CRRecoilComponent`
-   - `GetTargetController` return the `APlayerController` to apply recoil to
-3. In the Content Browser, create new `CRRecoilPattern` asset: Add → Gameplay → Recoil Pattern
+2. In the Content Browser, create a new `CRRecoilPattern` asset: Add → Gameplay → Recoil Pattern
-4. Set `CRRecoilPattern` in the `CRRecoilComponent` defaults
+3. Set `CRRecoilPattern` in the `CRRecoilComponent` defaults
    - Or call `UCRRecoilComponent::SetRecoilPattern` to assign the pattern at runtime
+4. On `BeginPlay`, optionally call `UCRRecoilComponent::SetTargetController` to specify which controller receives recoil
+   - If not called, defaults to `GetFirstPlayerController` automatically
-5. On fire start: call `ICRRecoilInterface::StartShooting`
+5. On fire start: call `UCRRecoilComponent::StartShooting`
-6. On each shot: call `ICRRecoilInterface::ApplyShot`
+6. On each shot: call `UCRRecoilComponent::ApplyShot`
-7. On fire end: call `ICRRecoilInterface::EndShooting`, but only if overridden.
-Does nothing by default.

 ## Recoil Pattern Behavior